Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Dark tourism is certainly a controversial topic.
 It’s a topic I find a little unsettling but intriguing at the same time.
-Visiting places renowned with death is a tricky concept.
-Sure, it’s a chance to pay your respects to the victims, but, you have to be careful to see it as the site of a tragedy first-of-all and second as a tourist attraction.
+Visiting places renowned for death is a tricky concept.
+Sure, it’s a chance to pay your respects to the victims, but you have to be careful to see it as the site of a tragedy first of all and, second, as a tourist attraction.

 “For many years humans have been attracted to sites and events that are associated with death, disaster, suffering, violence and killing.